apexhacks2025/website/src/content/resources/building.md

 - Air pressure at 100,000ft is only 1% of that at sea level (around 10mb).
 - Remember the [limitations](/resources/limitations)!

-**Your project should be built by April 29th to allow for shipping to Apex before the launch.
+**You should start building your project by May 1st to allow for shipping to Apex before the launch.
 Details on shipping your project and the launch are on the [launch info page](/resources/launch).**